Lihaonan0907/FPA/README.md

 publisher={IEEE}
 }

-##

-## License

-This repository currently includes an MIT license draft.
-Confirm the final license with all authors and verify third-party code/data licenses before publishing.

 ## Responsible Use

 This code is intended for academic research on physical adversarial robustness and defense.
 Do not use it to evade real-world safety systems or deploy adversarial camouflage outside controlled, authorized research settings.